Mšec: Sights

 The main landmark of Mšec is the Church of Saint Catherine of Alexandria.
 It is a late Baroque building from 1780, which replaced an old Gothic church.

-The Mšec Castle was built in the late Renaissance style at the turn of the 16th and 17th centuries, then it was baroque rebuilt in several stages in the 18th century.
+The Mšec Castle was built in the late Renaissance style at the turn of the 16th and 17th centuries, then it was rebuilt in the Baroque style in several stages in the 18th century.
 Neoclassical modifications were made in the 19th century.
 Next to the castle is a park.